- by Seneca

 Allergy Testing: Professional and DIY

 It's important to preface this section by saying that no test is iron clad.
 Be it blood or skin test from your vet, or a mail order analysis, or you using kinesiology at home.
 The gold standard for food sensitivities is the elimination diet which does not require expensive vet visits.
 The downside of the elimination diet is that it only works on food, and can be a long overwhelming process where your dog doesn't have much variety, therefore incomplete nutrition.
+You can't do elimination diets for puppies at all since correct nutrition while they're growing is essential.
 Additionally, when you introduce a new food and your dog reacts, how do you know an environmental trigger didn't come on at the same time?
 The wind can change direction the same time that an overgrown lawn goes to flower and wham, grass pollen problems and you log the food of the day as an allergen.
 I started with an elimination diet and quickly realized I couldn't even find my dog a protein for a safety meal to get us some reprieve, and that I could be at this for months.

 The value I see in tests, imperfect though they may be, is they give you a starting point for an elimination diet.
 It's my understanding that false positives are more of an issue than false negatives, so if your dog tests negative for a substance, that's probably a safe food for him or her.
 You just need a foothold, a meal that you can return to where you know all their symptoms will settle down after trying a new food and experiencing a flare up.
 From your safety meal, you can then go after those false positives and prove or disprove.
 You have a sure way to get your dog some relief.
 You also have a list of environmental allergies so you can determine that there was indeed a high pollen day or that he was exposed to this or that, and now is not the time to try a new food.